MoceanAPI/mocean-grails-sms/README.md

 ## Description
 This plugin provide sending SMS capability to grails framework for user using [MoceanAPI](https://moceanapi.com) service

 Try for FREE now.
-20 trial SMS credits will be given upon [registration] (https://dashboard.moceanapi.com/register?fr=grails).
+20 trial SMS credits will be given upon [registration](https://dashboard.moceanapi.com/register?fr=grails).
 Additional SMS credits can be requested and is subject to approval by MoceanAPI

 ## Configuration
 Add your credentials to your application.yml like sample below.